jech2/jech2.github.io/index.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

-I’m a graduate student who loves game music so much.
 I was used to be a heavy gamer of 2D dot pixel graphic game.
+I started coding as a hobby because I wanted to make a game like *Maplestory*.
+Since it was more fun than I expected, I changed my major during my undergraduate.
 Meanwhile, I am a dilettante musician.
-I like playing violin, piano, guitar and sometimes I compose music.
-So, by joining two interests, **I'm studying game music generation**.
+I play violin, piano, guitar and sometimes I compose music.
+So, by joining these interests, I'm studying game music generation.
 Currently, I'm focusing on the 80s retro game music.
 I love the chiptune and generated sound of the synthesizer at that time.

-In more general and large scope, my research interest and question are the harmonization of each instrument in **multi-track symbolic music generation**, and how to make machine learn and understand the composition rules of human-created music.
+In more general and large scope, my research interest and question are the harmonization of each instrument in multi-track symbolic music generation, and how to make machine learn and understand the composition rules of human-created music.

 ---